okfn/ckanext-wordpresser/README.txt

     $ pip install -e  hg+https://bitbucket.org/sebbacon/ckanext-wordpresser#package=/ckanext-wordpresser

-2. Set up a Wordpress site (e.g. at wordpress.com) and add a Page or two
+2. Set up a Wordpress site (e.g. at wordpress.com) and add a Page or two to the primary navigation

 3. Edit your development.ini (or similar) with: